Yug-More/PixelSense/README.md

 # PixelSense

-PixelSense is an AI-based photo enhancement application that makes photo editing easier using natural language and semantic image understanding.
+PixelSense is an AI-based semantic photo enhancement application developed as a final project for **CS 152: Programming Paradigms** at **San José State University**.

-Instead of manually adjusting settings such as brightness, contrast, saturation, warmth, and color balance, users can describe how they want their photo to look.

-For example:
+The goal of PixelSense is to make photo editing easier by allowing users to describe how they want an image to look using natural language.
+Instead of applying the same filter to the entire image, PixelSense identifies different regions of a photo and applies adjustments based on the content of each region.

+## Course Information

+**Course:** CS 152 - Programming Paradigms
+**University:** San José State University
+**Department:** Computer Science
+**Semester:** Fall 2026
+**Instructor:** Dr. Saptarshi Sengupta

+## Team

+**Yug Amol More**
+Computer Science
+San José State University

+**Tejas**
+Computer Science
+San José State University

+## Project Overview

+Traditional photo filters usually apply the same brightness, contrast, saturation, or color adjustments to an entire image.
+However, different parts of an image may require different changes.

+For example, increasing the brightness of a dark background may also overexpose a person's face.
+Similarly, changing the warmth of an image may improve the background while making the subject look unnatural.

+PixelSense addresses this by combining semantic image understanding with prompt-based editing.
+The application identifies regions such as the subject, sky, and background and determines which adjustments should be applied to each region.

+A user could provide a prompt such as:

 > "Make the image warmer and more aesthetic."

+or

 > "Give the photo a cinematic look."

-PixelSense analyzes different regions of the image, such as people, the sky, and the background, and applies appropriate adjustments to each region.
+PixelSense then interprets the request and applies appropriate color and tone adjustments to the existing image.

-## Motivation

-Traditional photo filters usually apply the same changes to an entire image.
-This can sometimes create unwanted results.
-For example, increasing the brightness of a dark background may also overexpose a person's face.

-PixelSense aims to make photo enhancement more context-aware by understanding different parts of an image before applying changes.

-The project focuses on enhancing the original photo rather than generating a new image.
-All modifications are applied to the existing pixels so that the original content of the image is preserved.

-## Features
+## Key Features

 - Semantic image segmentation
-- Natural language editing instructions
+- Natural language editing prompts
 - Region-aware image adjustments
 - Automatic photo enhancement
 - Style presets